W1A (TV series): Series 3

 In August 2016, the BBC announced that W1A would return for a third and final series, due to be produced and broadcast in 2017.
 Some filming with Jeremy Paxman took place in March.

 Series 3 began on 18 September 2017 on BBC Two.

 After the transmission of Episode 1 on BBC Two Episode 2 was made available on BBC iPlayer on 18 September 2017.
 Likewise after the transmission of Episode 3 on 2 October 2017 Episode 4 was made available online.
 This was repeated for episodes 5 and 6.

-Webisodes
+COVID-19 Webisodes

 In 2020, during the COVID-19 pandemic and lockdown, a number of specially created webisodes featuring the characters from W1A were produced.
 The first was released on 19 May, when Hugh Bonneville, in character as Ian Fletcher, introduced the BBC Concert Orchestra performing a new arrangement of Las Vegas, the series' theme tune.
 On 21 May, a second video was released, this time featuring Bonneville, Sarah Parrish, Jason Watkins, Monica Dolan and David Westhead at the first virtual meeting of the BBC's 'COVID-19 Bounce Back Group'.